Not got the time for lengthy gardening jobs? Then these low maintenance garden ideas are just what you need.

 You may have clay or sandy soil, and it may be acid or alkaline – all of these determine the most suitable plants to grow in it.
 Our guide to soil types will help you check the conditions of your plot.

-And when you're thinking of investing in new plants, be sure to check their eventual height and spread too – constantly having to cut them back to keep them in their allotted space is a huge time-waster: not ideal if you're looking for low maintenance garden ideas.
+And, when you're thinking of investing in new plants, be sure to check their eventual height and spread too.
+Constantly having to cut them back to keep them in their allotted space is a huge time-waster: not ideal if you're looking for low maintenance garden ideas.

 23. Simplify your planting palette

 Including a huge range of different plants in every border is inevitably labor intensive.
 This is because each one will need your attention at a different time, whether that's for staking, deadheading, pruning, or disease and insect control.